Advisory on overcharging by agents for overseas recruitment, offering fake overseas jobs and illegal recruitment

 Shri Alok Pandey Minister/PR to SCO-RATS +998-55-5010488 prrats.tashkent@mea.gov.in

-LAL BAHADUR SHASTRI CENTRE FOR INDIAN CULTURE, TASHKENT
+LAL BAHADUR SHASTRI CENTRE FOR INDIAN CULTURE

 House No. 5, Bo’zbozor Street, 2-tor, Mirzo Ulugbek District, Tashkent – 100077 (Uzbekistan)